Eggy115/C/README.md

 ## Installation

 To use any of the programs in this repository, you will need a C compiler installed on your system.
-You can download the GNU C Compiler (GCC) from the official website: https://gcc.gnu.org/
+You can download the GNU C Compiler (GCC) from the official website: https://gcc.gnu.org/.
+Once you have installed a C compiler, you can clone the repository, download scripts individually or even just copy and paste the code.

 ## Usage